electron/electron/docs/api/app.md

 ### `app.allowRendererProcessReuse`

-A `Boolean` which when `true` disables the overrides that Electron has in place to ensure renderer processes are restarted on every navigation.
+A `boolean` which when `true` disables the overrides that Electron has in place to ensure renderer processes are restarted on every navigation.
 The current default value for this property is `false`.